 Once again, when it comes to coops there are two schools of thought, hand-built or prefab.
 I have done both and will link the blog post where I discuss this in detail here.
 Which ever method you choose is up to you.
 I really don’t think one is necessary better than the other, its whatever works for you and your family.

-I have 5 prefab coops and find with proper care they last a long time.
-I also have 2 hand-built coops that too with proper care are long lasting.
+I have 5 prefab coops, with proper care they last a long time.
+I also have 2 hand-built coops also with proper care are long lasting.
 Both prefab and hand-built coops will require care and maintance.
-My oldest prefab coop is 5 years old, my first coop, The Kuntry Klucker which I hand-built is 10 years old.
-What it really comes down to is your budget, skills in wood working, and time.
-It takes longer to build a coop as well as more money and of course the skills needed to conceptualize and execute.
+My oldest prefab coop is 5 years old.
+My first coop, The Kuntry Klucker I built 10 years ago.
+It comes down to your budget, skills in wood working, and time.
+It takes longer to build a coop, more money and the skills needed to conceptualize and execute.

-I hope that is you have found this post helpful in staring your own flock of backyard chicks.
-It may seem daunting at first especially if you were not raised around livestock.
-It takes a bit of time and research, I can tell you that chickens once you get rolling with them are very simple creatures.
-They require little but give back a lot in return.
+I hope that is you have found this post helpful in staring your own flock.
+It may seem daunting at first, especially if you were not raised around livestock.
+It takes a bit of time and research.
+Once you get rolling, you will find that chickens are simple creatures.
+They require little, but give back a lot in return.
 Aside from the small amount of time they require, chickens really are lot of fun and are very rewarding.

 Here is a short video of my chicken yard.
-As you can see I have both prefab and hand-built coops. both make excellent homes for all my chickens.
+As you can see I have both prefab and hand-built coops.
+Both make excellent homes for your ladies and gent.

-Here is the link to my blog post entitled Bachelor Pens for Roosters that I mentioned toward the end of the video.
-If you need a solution for extra roosters that you want to keep a bachelor pen is a great option.
+Link to my blog post entitled Bachelor Pens for Roosters, mentioned in the above video.
+If you need a solution for extra roosters, a bachelor pen is a great option.

 ~ The Kuntry Klucker Crew ~